JSpeedie/ESP32-Etch-a-Sketch/README.md

 ## Technical Description

 This project recreates the functionality of the iconic Etch-a-Sketch toy using electronic components.
-In particular, this project is comprised of the following:
+In particular, this project is comprised of the following
 components:

 * An ESP32 microcontroller running a multitasking, synchronized FreeRTOS application.